Food By Themes

 Ji Xiang Confectionery is not a halal-certified eatery.

-You don’t have to travel to Hong Kong to get your authentic polo buns and flaky egg tarts with Leung Sang Hong Kong Pastry in Tiong Bahru.
-Their egg tarts are generously filled with wobbly egg custard and priced at just $2.20.
-For those who prefer cookie crust tarts, Leung Sang also caters to you with their Western Egg Tart ($2.20).
-For heartier bites, the stall also sells Wife Pastry ($2.20), and buttery meat pies!
+You don’t have to travel to Hong Kong to get your authentic polo buns and flaky egg tarts with Leung Sang Hong Kong Pastries.
+Apart from their flagship branch in Bugis, they’ve got locations in Tiong Bahru, Chinatown, and Tanjong Pagar too!
+Their Hong Kong Egg Tart (Pastry Skin) is generously filled with wobbly egg custard and priced at just $2.40.
+For those who prefer cookie crust tarts, Leung Sang also caters to you with their Western Egg Tart (Cookie Skin) ($2.20).
+For heartier bites, the stall sells Wife Pastry ($2.40) and a range of buttery meat pies too!

 Website | Full list of outlets